Just when you thought tobacco was out, e-cigarettes brought it back in.

 The American Heart Association (AHA) is hoping to bring some clarity to the issue with a detailed account of the science on e-cigarettes and recommendations about how they should be regulated.

 Cigarette smoking accounts for one in every five deaths in the United States.
-While smoking has fallen off dramatically since the mid-1970s, nearly 20 percent of Americans still smoke.
+While smoking has fallen off dramatically since the mid-1970s, of Americans still smoke.

 E-cigarettes offer nicotine, the addictive compound in cigarettes, in a vaporized form.
 The devices, sold in smoke shops, drug stores, and online, hold a small amount of nicotine solution and heat it using a small coil as the user inhales.